 Biggest Sportsbooks in Las Vegas

-Here is a list of the top five other biggest sportsbooks in Las Vegas and Nevada below.
-Surprisingly (and I double checked), iconic sportsbooks like at Caesars Palace and the Mirage did not make the list:
+Here is a list of the top other biggest sportsbooks in Las Vegas and Nevada, along with their respective square footage.
+Surprisingly (and I double checked), iconic sportsbooks like at Caesars Palace and the Mirage did not make the top of the list:

 2) South Point Hotel and Casino – 21,411 square feet